Q: How do I deal with seasonal dough problems?

 With the second method for finding the desired water temperature, multiply the desired finished dough temperature by three, then subtract the sum of the flour temperature, the room temperature and the friction factor.
 The friction factor is a number used to correct for the temperature gain resulting from friction between the dough and the bowl during the mixing process.
 For most pizza doughs, you can use a value of 20 for the friction factor if you’re using a planetary or spiral type of mixer.
 For a different type of mixer, here is how to determine the friction factor: Multiply the actual dough temperature by three and subtract the sum of the flour temperature, room temperature and water temperature.
 This will give you the friction factor for any type of mixer.
 But if you change the dough absorption, mixing time or dough size, the friction factor will also change, so it will need to be recalculated if you want to be exact.

-Tom Lehmann was the longtime director of bakery assistance for the American Institute of Baking (AIB) and is now a pizza industry consultant.
-Contact him at firstname.lastname@example.org.
+The late Tom Lehmann was a frequent contributor to PMQ and served as the longtime director of bakery assistance for the American Institute of Baking (AIB) and as a pizza industry consultant.